USGS Coastal and Marine Geology Program

 Barbara Lidz, (SPCMSC) the original editor of Sound Waves, the Coastal and Marine Geology Program newsletter, is stepping down.
 Theresa Burress (SPCMSC) will take over her responsibilities.
 Below is a description from Barbara's 'Passing the Torch' letter about the early history of Sound Waves:

 "For those of you who don't know, the newsletter was initiated in the St. Pete Field Office in 1999 at the request of Reston headquarters.
 I was asked to be its first editor, and a member of my family coined the name Sound Waves, intending to encompass the many types of waves experienced in the natural terrestrial, hydrologic, and atmospheric realms of the Earth, as well as those propagated by the many types of man-made scientific-research instruments.
-The newsletter has been and remains a successfully established outreach tool that highlights Bureau-wide research on coastal and marine-science efforts.
-It is widely read throughout the country by members of academia, scientists of all disciplines in state and federal agencies, as well as by congressional staffers who keep Congress informed of the work done by the USGS."
+The newsletter has been and remains a successfully established outreach tool that highlights Bureau-wide research on coastal and marine-science efforts."

 USGS–University of South Florida (USF) Pathways graduate student, Paul Knorr, is doing research on ocean acidification alongside research oceanographer Lisa Robbins (USGS–SPCMSC).
 Knorr is studying benthic foraminifera, which are single celled animals that produce calcium carbonate shells, and which are prolific sediment producers in Florida.
 He is studying how ocean acidification at different carbon dioxide levels in the ocean will affect shell formation and how that will influence sediment production.